Monitoring prostate cancer

 - Your views about treatment

-You usually go to the hospital for regular appointments and have
+You usually go to the hospital for regular appointments.
+In the first year of active surveillance you have

-- Blood tests every 1 or 3 months to monitor your prostate specific antigen (PSA) levels
+- Blood tests every 3 to 4 months to monitor your prostate specific antigen (PSA) levels

 At each appointment your doctors will also ask if you have developed any new symptoms.
 If you develop symptoms, or if your test results show that the cancer is starting to grow, you can either have surgery to remove the prostate gland or radiotherapy to the prostate to try to cure it.